ibm-cloud-docs/transit-gateway/changing-config.md

 For more information, see [Updates specified Transit Gateway](/apidocs/transit-gateway#update-transit-gateway) in the Transit Gateway API reference.
 {: note}

-## Changing your configuration by using the Terraform
+## Changing your configuration by using Terraform
 {: #change-configuration-terraform}
 {: terraform}